 If they went on unpaid leave before this date, the guidance and the Treasury Direction states that the employee cannot be furloughed until their unpaid leave comes to an end on the date previously agreed.
 Although, given that schools and nurseries were open at this point, it is unlikely that employees would have been on unpaid leave to look after their children before this date.

 Yes, the guidance and Treasury Direction make clear that an employee on statutory family leave can be on furlough at the same time.
 An employer can claim any enhanced family leave pay through the CJRS.
+However, this is subject to the following caveats:

-However, if a female employee started her additional maternity leave before 28 February, she will not be able to be furloughed until the date her maternity leave was due to end.
+- If a female employee started her additional maternity leave before 28 February, she will not be able to be furloughed until the date her maternity leave was due to end.

 In some circumstances.